Terence Jay

-Terence Jay (born 1985 in New Jersey, USA) is an American actor and musician.
+Terence Jay (born 1985) is an American actor and musician.
 He is best known for his role as Jeremy Van Holden in the 2005 film Green Street, playing alongside Elijah Wood, and for writing and performing several songs on the film's soundtrack, including the one played during the film's final sequence, "One Blood".
 He also played as Zane in the 2007 supernatural horror film Buried Alive in which he is shown playing the guitar and singing.